 I am currently a Senior Lecturer in Zoology at Queen Mary, University of London in the School of Biological and Chemical Sciences.
-In 2014 I achieved the status of Fellow of the Higher Education Academy for my teaching and gainted a senior fellowship in 2018.
+In 2014 I achieved the status of Fellow of the Higher Education Academy for my teaching and gained a Senior Fellowship in 2018.
 I have taught on or all of a wide variety of courses for biology and palaeontology students in the UK and abroad.
 These courses include: Evolution, Ecology, Diversity of Life, Vertebrate Functional Morphology, Introduction to Palaeontology, Vertebrate Diversity, Systematics and Taxonomy, Global Change Biology, and Tropical Ecology (which inclueds a fieldcourse in South Africa).

 This has included class sizes from 20 to over 250 and has included students at all levels of undergraduate study, MSc and PhD students and foundation students.
 This has naturally covered lectures as well as practical work, continuous assessments, and leading fieldtrips in the UK and abroad.
 In 2014 I launched a new final year undergraduate course with Dr Beth Clare entitled Species: Dinosaurs to DNA.
 This covers taxonomy and systematics and everything in between and includes fieldwork at a UNESCO World Heritage Site: Dinosaur Provincial Park in Alberta, Canada.

 In 2016-17 I won the Assessment and Feedback Champion award from the QMUL Student’s Union for my work developing student feedback.
 I have also led tutorial groups, and supervised undergraduate and MSc research theses.
 A number of academic publications have resulted from this work.
 In 2014, my first PhD student Dr Ross Elgin successfully defended this thesis on pterosaur flight and in 2021 my second Dr Andrew Knapp completed his on ceratopsian behaviour.

 2012- Course Coordinator & Lecturer (Ecology and Evolution): Multiple including sole lecturer on ‘Diversity of Life’ and ‘Ecology’, lecturing, practicals, setting & marking continuous assessment & exams, exam moderator, administration of courses, leading fieldcourses.